atillaordog/ValidationWall/README.md

 A door on the wall can be built using rulesets.
 A door is the way trough the Wall, the whole data gets through it by using rulesets defined for every field.

-NOTE: this is a small test project, I am learning Dependency Injection and namespaces with it.

 How to use:

 include('ValidationWall/autoload.php');